General

 Why do enterprises need constraint-based routing?

-Because modern logistics networks are too complex for simplified models.
-Constraint-based routing ensures decisions align with operational realities and business priorities.
+Because modern logistics networks are too complex for simplified, single-objective models.
+A national delivery network may involve dozens of carriers, multiple fulfillment nodes, varying SLA commitments, regulatory requirements, and real-time disruptions.
+Constraint-based routing ensures decisions account for all of these variables and align with operational realities and strategic priorities.

 How many constraints can advanced systems handle?

-Enterprise-grade systems can process 180–250+ constraints simultaneously, enabling real-world decision accuracy at scale.
+Enterprise-grade systems like Locus can process 180–250+ constraints simultaneously in a single routing decision, enabling real-world decision accuracy at scale.
+These constraints span boolean (hard), quantitative (soft), and administrative (policy) categories.

 What are examples of logistics constraints?